grafana/django-saml2-auth/README.rst

                 'CREATE_USER': 'path.to.your.new.user.hook.method',
                 'BEFORE_LOGIN': 'path.to.your.login.hook.method',
                 'AFTER_LOGIN': 'path.to.your.after.login.hook.method',
+                # This can override the METADATA_AUTO_CONF_URL to enumerate all existing metadata autoconf URLs
                 'GET_METADATA_AUTO_CONF_URLS': 'path.to.your.after.metadata.conf.hook.method',
             },
-            'ASSERTION_URL': 'https://mysite.com',  # Custom URL to validate incoming SAML requests against 'ENTITY_ID': 'https://mysite.com/saml2_auth/acs/',  # Populates the Issuer element in authn request 'NAME_ID_FORMAT': FormatString,  # Sets the Format property of authn NameIDPolicy element 'USE_JWT': False,  # Set this to True if you are running a Single Page Application (SPA) with Django Rest Framework (DRF), and are using JWT authentication to authorize client users
+            'ASSERTION_URL': 'https://mysite.com',  # Custom URL to validate incoming SAML requests against 'ENTITY_ID': 'https://mysite.com/saml2_auth/acs/',  # Populates the Issuer element in authn request 'NAME_ID_FORMAT': FormatString,  # Sets the Format property of authn NameIDPolicy element, e.g. 'user.email' 'USE_JWT': True,  # Set this to True if you are running a Single Page Application (SPA) with Django Rest Framework (DRF), and are using JWT authentication to authorize client users
             'JWT_SECRET': 'your.jwt.secret',  # JWT secret to sign the message with 'JWT_ALGORITHM': 'HS256',  # JWT algorithm to sign the message with 'JWT_EXP': 60,  # JWT expiry time in seconds